segment was partly funded by a Local History Grant issued by the Brisbane City

 Since 1995 and the preparation of the BCC's Bulimba Creek Catchment Management Plan in 1998, the middle catchment has seen one of the highest concentrations in Brisbane of environmental and natural heritage community group endeavours to preserve and rehabilitate catchment bushland and to monitor and improve the creek's water quality .

-The success of that work has now received considerable recognition at a state and country-wide level with the award of the Thiess Corporation National RiverPrize to the Bulimba Creek Catchment Coordinating Committee in 2005, of which the author was a founding member.
+The success of that work has received considerable recognition at a state and country-wide level with the award of the Thiess Corporation National RiverPrize to the Bulimba Creek Catchment Coordinating Committee in 2005, of which the author was an early member.

 However the advancement of the work remains badly underfunded, with inadequate support by state and local government, and largely dependent upon the efforts of community volunteers.

-With consideration given to weather and climatic timelines and the 30-40 year cycles apparently operating in those weather patterns in the Bulimba Creek Valley locality and surrounding region, it's considered likely that the next major flooding event might occur between 2011 & 2015.
+With consideration given to weather and climatic timelines and the 30-40 year cycles apparently operating in those weather patterns in the Bulimba Creek Valley locality and surrounding region, it was predicted by the author that the next major flooding event would occur between 2011 & 2015.

-Such an event is likely to bring about greater inundation of terrain and to produce much more damage than during previous events such as in 1974 because a great deal of residential development has been permitted by local government on the creek's flood plain in the last 25 years, together with additional filling of the flood plain, while the introduction of impervious surfaces such as bitumen & concrete associated with that development will increase volumes of run-off..
+Such events in the future, are likely to bring about greater inundation of terrain and to inflict much more damage than during previous events such as in 1974 because a great deal of residential development has been permitted by local government on the creek's flood plain in the last 25 years, together with additional filling of the flood plain, while the introduction of impervious surfaces such as bitumen & concrete associated with that development will increase volumes of run-off..

-At present rates of land clearing along the Bulimba Creek corridor [among the highest in Queensland] and with less than 10 % left of the original trees and plants which adequately provided the vegetable needs of local indigenous people till late in the 19th Century, there will be next to no remnant native vegetation left in the Valley in 25 years time.
+At present rates of land clearing along the Bulimba Creek corridor [among the highest in Queensland] and with less than 10 % left of the original trees and plants which adequately provided the vegetable needs of local indigenous people till late in the 19th Century, it is expected that there will be next to no remnant native vegetation left in the Valley in 25 years time.